AliceEHZz/OOP-TermProject/README.md

 Brendan:
 I worked on the following tasks:

-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. getAllPosts/ findById - This task is responsible for making the posts from the mockdb show up

+   -Post.service.mock.ts

 Devynn:
 I worked on the following tasks: